yusufbgdd557/Amazon-QuickSight-Project/README.md

 ```

 ### Step 2: Create a QuickSight Account
 Create a QuickSight account.
-The free trial lasts for 30 days and setting up the account takes just a minute.
+(Don't forget to delete your QuickSight account if you don't want to be charged after the free trial ends!)

 ![2](https://github.com/user-attachments/assets/6e861e94-41f4-4f26-9734-f846b8d447dc)